rkpatanjali/Coursera_capstone/README.md

 # Coursera_capstone
-This Repository is used for Capstone project of Coursera This is my first github experience.
+This Repository is used for Capstone project of Coursera\n This is my first github experience.